-JD, MBA, MS
+Robert W. Liles, JD, MBA, MS

 Compliance expertise is among the most valuable and versatile attributes in healthcare.
 A cookie-cutter compliance plan template downloaded from the Internet won't meet federal compliance expectations.
 Your compliance program extends beyond the maintenance of policies and PHI.
 It represents an ongoing effort to operate a medical practice or clinic in an ethical manner within the four corners of the law.

 Lack of knowledge won't hold up in a federal audit.
 Medicare and Medicaid have expanded audit contractor programs tasked with identifying fraud, waste, and abuse.
 UPICs, ZPICs, RACs, and other contractors are authorized by CMS to come into your office and request the documentation that supports the claims for reimbursement that you have submitted to the Medicare program.
 These onsite audits can occur with little or no notice and penalties can add up quickly.

 The CMCO Certification training covers every aspect of compliance in an outpatient medical office or facility.
 The training manual is packed with reference materials and resources, and tactical skills needed to develop and maintain a custom program that complies with federal guidelines and fits your unique requirements.
 Equally important, if you are audited, the training provides proof that your organization has taken steps to comply with applicable billing and coding rules.

 The CMCO is created for non-hospital healthcare professionals.
 Experience working in an outpatient medical office setting is recommended.
 The material covered in this program represents a tremendous amount of information and real-world experience, systematically presented during each session.